camunda/camunda/backend/TESTING.md

 To write your own integration test, there are three extensions/rules to help you setting up the environment and interacting with it:

-* **EngineIntegrationExtensionRule**: Cleans up the engine after each test and allows for interaction with/population of data to the engine using the rest api.
+* **engineIntegrationExtension**: Cleans up the engine after each test and allows for interaction with/population of data to the engine using the rest api.
-* **EmbeddedOptimizeExtensionRule**: Starts Optimize, ensures that the configuration is always reset, allows direct interaction with Optimize components.
+* **embeddedOptimizeExtension**: Starts Optimize, ensures that the configuration is always reset, allows direct interaction with Optimize components.
-* **ElasticSearchIntegrationTestExtensionRule**: Cleans up Elasticsearch after each test, allows interaction with, populating data to Elasticsearch.
+* **elasticSearchIntegrationTestExtension**: Cleans up Elasticsearch after each test, allows interaction with, populating data to Elasticsearch.

+These can be used by extending the `AbstractIT` class.

 In addition to the rules, you need to add the the springrunner class and the respective application context to your test class.
 The following shows an example template for a test class: